ChristianBirchler/ticket-tagger-analysis/results/README.md

 - Ada Boost
 - Logit Boost

 With these models, it is possible to enhance the process of issue labeling.
-In the context of large software projects, it could save a significant amount of money.
+This result matters in the context of large software projects, it could save a significant amount of money.
+The developers do not need to spend working hours on manual labeling.

 The results show also the impact of the different preprocessing techniques on the performance.
+This is a relevant observation because the original implementation of Ticket Tagger does not perform preprocessing at all.

+The results also show some limitations.
+We can not ensure that the performances of J48, Random Forest, Ada Boost, and Logit Boost are the best for the majority of repositories.
+We assessed in our study only issues of the pandas' repository which fulfills the following conditions:
+- Over 1'000 issues per label (bug, enhancement, question)
+- Issues are written in English
+- The project does not use the Java Ecosystem

+We have the hope that future work will replicate our findings of the study.
+Furthermore, a more diverse validation set of issues of different projects would lead to higher confidence in the results.